microsoft/FeatureManagement-Dotnet/README.md

 ### Feature Filters
 Feature filters define a scenario for when a feature should be enabled.
 When a feature is evaluated for whether it is on or off, its list of feature-filters are traversed until one of the filters decides the feature should be enabled or disabled.
 Traversal works in one of two ways:

-1. For filters with a `RequirementType` of `Any` (the default): The feature-filters are traversed until one of the filters returns true.
-If no filter returns true then the feature is disabled.
+1. For features with a `RequirementType` of `Any` (the default): The feature-filters are traversed until one of the filters decides that the feature should be enabled.
+If no filter indicates that the feature should be enabled, then it will be considered disabled.
-2. For filters with a `RequirementType` of `All`: The feature-filters are traversed until one of the filters returns false.
-If no feature filter returns false and there is at least 1 filter - then the feature is enabled.
+2. For features with a `RequirementType` of `All`: The feature-filters are traversed until one of the filters decides that the feature should be disabled.
+If no filter indicates that the feature should be disabled, then it will be considered enabled.

 As an example, a Microsoft Edge browser feature filter could be designed.
 This feature filter would activate any features it is attached to as long as an HTTP request is coming from Microsoft Edge.